snowyu/mtmake-osx/README.md

 (snappy and libpng will get installed by brew automatically too.)

+Note that for compatbility with older CPUs (like Core 2) it is necessary to install dependencies from bottles, because those are automatically compiled by Homebrew to work on all CPUs supported by OS X Mavericks.

 You also need Xcode 5 and the Xcode Command Line Tools.
 (You should get prompted for installation of the latter if you run the build script for the first time.)

 (Optionally you can install XQuartz for X11 support.)